-- 66. In the comprehensive approach, the exposure to a counter party shall be adjusted based on the collateral used.
+- on the collateral used.
 The NIFI shall adjust both the amount of the exposure to the counterparty and the value of the collateral, using haircuts in order to reflect variations in the value of both the exposure and the collateral due to market movements.
 The resultant volatility-adjusted amount of exposure and collateral will be used for the calculation of capital requirements for the underlying risk exposure.
 In most cases, the adjusted exposure will be higher than the unadjusted exposure and adjusted collateral will be lower than the unadjusted collateral, unless either of them is cash.
 An additional downward adjustment for collateral shall be made if the underlying currencies of exposure and collateral are not similar, so as to take account of foreign exchange fluctuations in the future. - 67.
 Risk-weighted assets shall be calculated by computing the difference between the volatility-adjusted exposure and the volatility-adjusted collateral and multiplying this adjusted exposure by the RW of the counterparty.
 The formula for calculation of the adjusted exposure after incorporating risk mitigation using the comprehensive approach will be as follows:

+$$E^ = \max [0, \{E \times (1 + He) - C \times (1 - Hc - Hfx)\}],$$

+Where:

-$E^ = \max [0, \{E \ge (1 + He) - C \ge (1 - Hc - Hfz)\}],$ Where: $E^ = Adjusted exposure amount after risk mitigation$ E = Exposure amountHe = Applicable haircut for exposureC = The current value of underlying collateralHc = Applicable haircut for collateral Hfx = Applicable haircut for foreign exchange exposure, in case exposure and collateral have dissimilar currencies
+$E^ = Adjusted$ exposure amount after risk mitigation

+E = Exposure amount

+He = Applicable haircut for exposure

+C = The current value of underlying collateral

+Hc = Applicable haircut for collateral

+Hfx = Applicable haircut for foreign exchange exposure, in case exposure and collateral have dissimilar currencies